kevin-ashton/tech-concepts/docs/about.md

 * As you begin to understand multiple instances of a concept it often converts tacit knowledge into explicit knowledge.
 For example, as a learner comes to understand how the decimal system works conceptually, it becomes obvious why it is considered a base 10 system.
 * Conceptual learning is typically pretty interesting.
 I recognize this is not particularly scholarly and likely demonstrates my personal bias, but I truly get the feeling conceptual learning is usually interesting to people.
 It is in the details of implementation that we get bored.
 When we are interested in something we naturally tend to pay attention more, and have a much better chance of learning it.

-**Additionally, this site attempts to teach current technologies and concepts using solid instructional principals.** There are certainly many approaches to generating instruction, allwith different advantages and disadvantages.
+**Additionally, this site attempts to teach current technologies and concepts using solid instructional principals.** There are certainly many approaches to generating instruction, all with different advantages and disadvantages.
 The following are the core instructional principles outlining how instruction has been crafted.

 * *Demonstrate concepts using multiple instances.* Using multiple instances has two main advantages.